DJRamzes/improved-network-snake/README.md

 libraries.

-To compile these files you need to pass the -lpthread, -lboost_system -lncurses and -DNCURSES_NOMACROS parameters, or you can just use the install-script.
+To compile these files you need to pass the -lpthread, -lboost_system -lncurses and -DNCURSES_NOMACROS parameters, or you can just use the installer-script.